FCOO/leaflet-map-sync/README.md

 	MapSync.enable( map );	//Enables the map to the sync MapSync.disable( map );	//Disables the map from the sync

-	MapSync.enableZoom( map );	//Enables the map to the sync MapSync.disableZoom( map );	//Disables the map from the sync
+	//TODO: MapSync.enableZoom( map );	//Enables the map to the sync
+	//TODO: MapSync.disableZoom( map );	//Disables the map from the sync

     MapSync.setZoomOffset( map, zoomOffset ); //Change the offset in zoom between map and the main map

-	MapSync.show(): //Show the shadow-cursor
+	MapSync.enableShadowCursor(on); //Show the shadow-cursor
-	MapSync.hide(): //Hide the shadow-cursor
+	MapSync.disableShadowCursor();  //Hide the shadow-cursor

+	MapSync.enableOutline(on); //Show the outline of the other maps when dragging a map MapSync.disableOutline();  //Hide the outline of the other maps when dragging a map

 ### `options`
 | Option | Type | Default | Description |